hlbao/classification_in_CSS/binary ideology classification/README.md

 I perform partisan inference (democratic vs. republican, binary) based on the Twitter text through NLP techniques.

-Several cleaned Twitter text data sets have been uploaded; see preprocessed.txt for more information (You will mostly play with it).
-Other data sets are either left unclean (raw tweet.txt) or contain only features for the data set statistics, allowing you to quickly see how this data set looks (e.g., whether the data set is balanced).
+Several cleaned Twitter text data sets have been uploaded; for more information, see preprocessed.txt (You will mostly play with it). "preprocessed.jpeg" illustrates the appearance of this preprocessed data set.
+Other data sets are either left unclean (raw tweet.txt) or contain only statistics for the data set, allowing you to get a sense of the data set quickly (e.g., whether the data set is balanced).

 I perform a complete process of auto-classification: